d-bl/GroundForge/Whiting-Index.md

 The book is available with a higher resolution in four PDF's at the [Digital Archive] of the late professor Griswold, including a [scan] of the original index.

-Below the index is republished once more with a couple of links:
+Below the index is republished (with kind permission) once more with a couple of links:
 * **Each `W`**
   links to a scanned page of the Whiting book with annotations by Jo Edkins.
   The other links go to GroundForge, pattern links not in the [gallery] derived from [Tesselace]